w3f/polkadot-wiki/docs/learn/learn-staking.md

 of nominators a validator may have, a validator does have a limit to how many nominators to which it can pay rewards.
 In {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} this limit is currently {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}{{ kusama: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }}, although this can be modified via runtime upgrade.
 A validator with more than {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }}{{ kusama: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :kusama }} nominators is
 _oversubscribed_.
-When payouts occur, only the top {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }} nominators as measured by amount of stake allocated to that validator will receive rewards.
+When payouts occur, only the top {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> :polkadot }} nominators as measured by the amount of stake allocated to that validator will receive rewards.
 All other nominators are essentially "wasting" their stake - they used their nomination to elect that validator to the active stake, but receive no rewards in exchange for doing so.